Spirit & Place Festival

 Festival Application Guidelines & Process

-Interested in pitching your own idea for the 2020 Spirit & Place Festival?
-Check out the application guidelines .
+Interested in pitching your own idea for the 2021 Spirit & Place Festival?
+Check out the application guidelines.

 Questions about application process?
 Need help brainstorming ideas, partners, or venues?
 Contact us!!
 We'd love to meet with you to learn about your ideas.
-Just email email@example.com.
+Email email@example.com or leave a message at (317) 274-2462.

-All applications must be submitted via the online portal by midnight on FRIDAY, MAY 1 (newly extended deadline!)
+All applications must be submitted via the online portal by midnight on FRIDAY, JUNE 4.

 Support Spirit & Place

-Your gift counts twice this year!
-Lilly Endowment will match 100% of your gift this year until we meet our $400,000 matching gift goal!
-Make your gift today!
-Donate by clicking here.
+Your gift counts twice!
+Lilly Endowment will match 100% of your gift until we meet our $400,000 matching gift goal.
+Make your gift today by clicking here.
 Please select "Spirit and Place Fund" from the drop down menu.

 Plug-in to the conversation